 - Step 4: Select the “Check for updates” option from the right column and let your system find the right update version.

 - Step 5: Follow the on-screen instruction to install the update and reboot your system.

 Once you update the latest Windows version but still use an obsolete network driver, you may face an undefined network error.
-In that case, follow our step-by-step guide to fix Ethernet undefined network error in Windows.

 2. Update Graphics Card Driver

 Not just GPU, you should always install the latest updates on each of your drivers once it is available for your OS version.
 This practice will not just solve all your minor bugs but will also completely diminish the security loopholes in your Windows system.